tiagofsanchez/reactnd-project-flashcard/questions.md

 # A couple of things that I am trying to solve

 - Hide the keyboard on a form - `NewDeck` and `AddCard` components;
-- Delete all and delete Deck is not working properly... not sure why... but need to check this
+- Delete all and delete Deck are not working properly... not sure why... but need to check this
 - Quiz Header, need to check on how to make it better and prettier
 - Refactor the way I design the Button with TouchableOpacity so that I can use it all over my app
 - Get a description of the Deck in